falberthen/EcommerceDDD/README.md

 <br/><br/>

 ### Domain SeedWork
-This project defines the classes used as a base for all domain building blocks, such as Entities, Value objects, Aggregate roots, Repositories, Services and more.
+This project defines the classes used as a base for all domain building blocks, such as Entities, Value objects, Aggregate root, Repositories, Services and more.
 <br/><br/>

 ### Application